 Dental Disease Can Be Deadly

-“Dental care is key in maintaining a pet’s overall health,” says Dr. Cori Gross, a field veterinarian for Veterinary Pet Insurance (VPI).
+“Dental care is key in maintaining a pet’s overall health,” says Dr. Cori Gross, a Seattle-area veterinarian and former veterinary field rep for Nationwide pet insurance.

 Gross says bacteria in an animal’s mouth can get into a pet’s bloodstream and infuse different organs, causing infections that can potentially cause death.
 The AVMA reports the organs most often affected by oral diseases are the lungs, heart, kidneys and liver, and even the nervous system.